fuxster/minishell/README.md

 ## About

-Minishell is the second project of the Unix branch at 42.
-It's a minimum viable version of a real shell.
-The main goal is to have a good understanding of process creation and synchronisation using the C programmming language.

 Through the Minishell project, I got to the core of the Unix system and explored an important part of this system’s API: process creation and synchronisation.